TrevDunn/Development/README.txt

 This is a version of the classic game BATTLESHIP.
 This will develop in three parts.
 This README will detail the user requirements of each part.

+Style Guide:

+	When to use JQuery:
+		While JQuery can easily add functionality to the program that would otherwise be taxing to code, I will refrain from using it in most cases for the sake of my own familiarity with Javascript.

+		Expect JQeury to be used when adding event listeners, especially those that require all elements of a particular type or class to become clickable or "hoverable."

+Coding Process:

 	1. Be able to guess generated ships
 		Ships